Pastor / Teacher - Marin, Spain

-My dad has been a full time minister of the Gospel in Spain since I was very young (which is not very common), and as a little boy I always felt proud of being a “pastor’s kid.”
-I remember traveling with my dad when he visited different towns to preach the Gospel, thinking that one day I would do just the same thing!
+My dad has been a full time minister of the gospel in Spain since I was very young (which is not very common), and as a little boy, I always felt proud of being a “pastor’s kid.”
+I remember traveling with my dad when he visited different towns to preach the gospel, thinking that one day I would do just the same thing!
 At that time, I did not know Christ, but it seemed to me an honorable duty to dedicate my life to serve God.
 I assumed that I had some kind of “special” access to God because of my dad’s service.
 In my teenage years I did not have any particular purpose in life.
-I was always involved in Church activities and really enjoyed going to Christian camps or being part of biblical contests.
-However, my heart was actually full of arrogance and I had a tremendous fear of dying.
+I was always involved in church activities and really enjoyed going to Christian camps and being part of biblical contests.
+Nevertheless, my heart was actually full of arrogance and I had a tremendous fear of dying.

 Calling to Ministry

 Right after the Lord saved me, I started a college degree in Journalism, but soon I became aware that there was no better news to communicate than the glorious message of Christ.
-Two years after my conversion, the passion I felt for sharing the Word of God with others led me to start teaching and preaching the Scriptures in my home Church.
-Yet, at the same time I realized that I was not fully equipped for that work.
-My elders agreed that I was not yet ready to begin a preaching ministry, but they also encouraged me in my desire for seminary training.
+Two years after my conversion, the passion I felt for sharing the Word of God with others led me to start teaching and preaching the Scriptures in my home church.
+At the same time I realized that I was not fully equipped for that work.
+My elders agreed that I was not yet ready to begin a preaching ministry, and they encouraged me in my desire for seminary training.

-In 2010 David Robles, who is Spanish and graduated from The Master’s Seminary, encouraged me to travel and visit TMS in Los Angeles, California for the Shepherd´s Conference they were hosting.
-After that visit I shared with my fiancee Olga my desire to pursue seminary training, and I told her that I was seriously considering going into full time ministry.
-From the very first moment she was on board, and shared my desire to serve the Lord and His Church.
-A year later, and only three weeks after our wedding, we came to L.A. so that I could start an M.Div program at The Master´s Seminary.
+In 2010 David Robles, who is Spanish and graduated from The Master’s Seminary, encouraged me to visit The Master’s Seminary (TMS) in Los Angeles, California and the Shepherd´s Conference that they were hosting.
+After that visit I shared with my fiancee Olga my desire to pursue seminary training and I told her that I was seriously considering going into full time ministry.
+From the very first moment she was on board and shared my desire to serve the Lord and His Church.
+A year later, and only three weeks after our wedding, we moved to Los Angeles so that I could begin an M.Div program at The Master´s Seminary.
 Since then, the Lord has never stopped showing His mercy and grace to us.
 I am so thankful to the Lord for an opportunity to get so many tools for a long life of service to Christ!

-These past years have not only challenged me in several theological areas, but also in my character.
-In 2011 I began assisting pastor Henry Tolopilo with the Spanish ministries at Grace Community Church, and such a connection between the seminary and the local church has been key to my life.
-I have had the opportunity to actively serve in several ministries (preaching, evangelism, leading Bible studies, etc.) that have confirmed my desire of living my life as a witness of God´s mercy.
+Those years at Master’s not only challenged me in several theological areas, but also in my character.
+In 2011, I began assisting pastor Henry Tolopilo with the Spanish ministries at Grace Community Church, and such a connection between the seminary and the local church has been key to my life.
+I have had the opportunity to actively serve in several ministries (preaching, evangelism, leading Bible studies, etc.) that have confirmed my desire to live my life as a witness of God’s mercy.